-The programme, accredited by the Consortium for the Accreditation of Sonographic Education (CASE), will teach you how to use ultrasound imaging in clinical practice.
+The course, accredited by the Consortium for the Accreditation of Sonographic Education (CASE), will teach you how to use ultrasound imaging in clinical practice.
 You will be taught the principles and practice of ultrasound science, the practical applications of ultrasound and develop an appreciation of the principles of scientific investigation.
-Throughout the programme, we will assess your clinical practice.
+Throughout the course, we will monitor and assess your clinical practice.
 This does not just mean technique, but also knowledge, comprehension, communication, analysis and management – in terms of the patient, your technology and your personal qualities.
 We will also discuss medico-legal, ethical and professional issues.

-This Medical Ultrasound programme is ideal if you are an experienced sonographer extending proficiency in a specialist area, or if you are a clinician who wishes to utilise ultrasound imaging in your clinical practice.
+This Medical Ultrasound course is ideal for healthcare professionals wanting to develop new skills in ultrasound, experienced sonographers extending proficiency in a specialist area or clinicians who wish to utilise ultrasound imaging in clinical practice.

 You will have approximately 132 hours of academic teaching on a block release pattern.
-You will undertake a minimum of 14 hours a week of supervised scanning throughout the programme.
+You will undertake a minimum of 21 hours a week of supervised scanning throughout the course.
 A member of the programme team will visit you at your workplace to support you and observe your work.
 We will expect you to undertake around 15 to 20 hours of independent study per week.

 You will be assessed through a combination of:

 - written examination